Military history of the Crusader states: Weaknesses

 At the Battle of Hattin, a large crusader army was annihilated when it was ambushed searching for a source of water.
 The lack of local knowledge resulted from poor intelligence-gathering.

 Conscription was limited at best.
 At the time of the Siege of Jerusalem, there were some 60,000 refugees wishing to flee that Saladin gave a paid passage to.
 So whilst some people from Europe, or local Christians may have swelled the city and hence had the potential to raise a militia force, it was not enough.
 At the siege of Acre, the crusaders amounted to 15,000 men, a small force compared to the typical army of 40,000 to 80,000 deployed by the Saracens.
-As a result, the Arabs had a seemingly unlimited supply of men, whilst the crusaders struggled to man their walls during the latter periods in the late thirteenth centuries.
+As a result, the Saracens had a seemingly unlimited supply of men, whilst the crusaders struggled to man their walls during the latter periods in the late thirteenth centuries.

 After the First Crusade, many of the veteran soldiers who won the Battle of Ascalon left, believing that their mission was accomplished.
 Often, some crusades were nothing more than raids, like the Fourth Crusade.
-This only aggravated the local Arabs, uniting them in their desire to drive the Crusaders from their holdings.
+This only aggravated the local Saracens, uniting them in their desire to drive the Crusaders from their holdings.

 Impact of the Crusader armies

 After the Battle of Manzikert, the Byzantines suffered a crushing defeat against the Turks, seeing much land lost.
 The Byzantine emperor Alexios I Komnenos called for mercenaries from the West for help in combating the Turks.
 In response, Pope Urban II at the council of Clermont declared an armed pilgrimage to the Holy land.
 The resulting Crusaders aided Byzantium so greatly that by 1143, the death of John II Komnenos, the Byzantine empire was once more a superpower and the Crusaders had control of a sizable piece of the Levant along with Jerusalem, which did not fall until 1187.

 Large numbers of Crusader States were formed, most of them independent of the European powers, though the Byzantine Empire did claim the Crusader states as 'Protectorates'.

-By the late 13th century, crusades were no longer of benefit, weakening the Byzantines more than the Turks and Saracens.
+By the late 13th century, crusades were no longer of benefit, weakening the Byzantines more than and Saracens.
 Naval expansion by the Venetians at the expense of the Byzantine empire strained relations.